dart-lang/pub-dev/doc/help-search.md

   - `dependency*:package_name`: Searches for packages that depend on `package_name` (as direct, dev, or transitive dependencies).

-  - `email:user@example.com`: Search for packages where either the author or the uploader has the specified email address.

 ## Filters

 The search UI also supports filters: